 C-Qur Mesh Injuries

-C-Qur is known injuries such as infections, bowel obstructions, internal bleeding rash, allergic reactions to name a few.
-There have been multiple scientific articles that support this (please see our list below).
+C-Qur is known to cause injuries such as infections, bowel obstructions, internal bleeding, rash, and allergic reactions to name just a few.
+There are multiple scientific articles that support these findings (please see our list below).

-You can broadly separate C-Qur injuries into two categories based on the root cause: Adhesion injuries and Omega-3 coating Coating injures.
+You can broadly separate C-Qur injuries into two categories based on the root cause: adhesion injuries and Omega-3 coating injures.

 The Omega-3 injuries are associated with the fatty acid coating on the mesh.
-This coating is intended to be naturally absorbed by the body and thus prevent adhesions (a common complication in some other mesh products).
-But problems with this coating inside the packaging led to the first atrium mesh recall.
+This coating is intended to be naturally absorbed by the body and thus prevent adhesions (a common complication in most hernia mesh products).
+But problems with this coating inside the packaging led to the first atrium mesh recall by the FDA.

-Recently we’ve seen an alarming number of patients that require removal because of serious immune responses caused by the coating.
-Most commonly infections and severe pain at the surgical site are reported.
+Recently we’ve seen an alarming number of patients that require mesh removal because of serious immune responses caused by this coating.
+Most common side effects are infections and severe pain at the surgical site are reported.

 Author, creator, and expert on hernia mesh-related injuries, cases, and settlements.